|

 After playing one season, Ray become a member of the

-West Virginia University Mountaineers football coaching
+West Virginia University Mountaineers football staff,

-from 1940 to 1943.
+1940 to 1943.

 Carnegie Tech awarded Ray the Walter Burns Football